-There are currently around 300 talented individuals from over 25 different nationalities working at Funcom, spread out across offices in Canada, Norway, China, Switzerland, the US and Luxembourg.
-This makes Funcom one of the most multi-cultural game development studios in the world, and Funcom is after 18 years of operation one of the largest and most influential independent development studios in the business.
+There are currently over 400 talented individuals from over 30 different nationalities working at Funcom, spread out across offices in Canada, Norway, China, Switzerland, the US and Luxembourg.
+This makes Funcom one of the most multi-cultural game development studios in the world, and Funcom is after 19 years of operation one of the largest and most influential independent development studios in the business.

 Funcom is also one of the most experienced developers and publishers of massively multiplayer online games in the world, having launched critically acclaimed titles such as Age of Conan and Anarchy Online.
 The latter has served over 200 million hours of entertainment or more than 8 million days of playtime thanks to almost two million gamers who have set foot on the virtual world of Rubi-ka.
-The former was released in May 2008 and has sold over 1.5 million copies, making it the best selling new MMO of the year.
-The game is estimated to have generated over 110 million USD to Funcom and its partners.
+The former was released in May 2008 and has sold close to 1.5 million copies, making it the best selling new MMO of its launch year.
+The game is estimated to have generated over 120 million USD to Funcom and its partners.
 An expansion pack, Rise of the Godslayer, was launched in 2010 and received favorable critical acclaim.
+In 2011 Age of Conan introduced a free-toplay business model.
+Over two million players have experienced the virtual Hyboria to date.

-One of the key reasons for Funcom's achievement in the MMO segment is the development of a proprietary MMO engine called 'DreamWorld'.
+One of the key reasons for Funcom's achievements in the MMO segment is the development of a proprietary MMO engine called Dreamworld.
 This engine gives the developers the flexibility and power needed to create some of the most advanced virtual worlds on the market.
+After years of continuous development and upgrades, Dreamworld is one of the most powerful game engines available.

-The company is currently in the process of developing several new game titles such as the new modern-day MMO 'The Secret World'.
-The company is also making headway in the free-to-play and social games market, currently working on several exciting projects, the most prominent concept being a fashion concept related to the Fashion Week brand.
+The company is also making headway in the free-toplay and social games market, currently working on several exciting projects such as Fashion Week Live and Pets vs. Monsters.
+In December 2010 the company also launched Bloodline Champions which became a very successful free-to-play game in its genre.